Sarcouy/s2i-tomcat/README.md

 $ docker run -p 8080:8080 tomcattest
 ```

-If you want to use an incremental build, don't forget -e `INCREMENTAL=true`
+If you want to use an incremental build, `INCREMENTAL=true` is the defaul value, so you can skip it

 ```
 $ s2i build -e WAR_NAME=app.war -e INCREMENTAL=true --incremental git://github.com/example/openshift-tomcat-example sarcouy/s2i-tomcat:8.5-jdk8-mvn3.3.9 tomcattest